arabnejad/FabCovidSim/README.md

 ```

 The comments above each command are self explanatory.
-Basically `fab` is an interface between Python and standard FabSim3 commands, that we use to execute the ensemble.
+Basically `fab` is an interface between Python and the FabSim3 commands found above (e.g. `CovidSim_ensemble`), that we use to execute the ensemble.
 Here we run the ensembles on the PSNC Eagle supercomputer in Poland.
 The basic steps are: 1) send ensemble to Eagle, 2) wait for jobs to complete, 3) copy results back to the FabSim results directory on the localhost and check if all output files are present, and 4) copy the results to `work_dir`.

 To run the samples on Eagle, we used 28 cores (1 node) per sample.
 This is specified in FabSim's `machine_user.yml` file, which in this case looks like